subract/subract.github.io/content/posts/dashy/index.md

 I believe Dashy has both a *security problem* and a *communication problem*.
 Not every application needs to provide strong authentication!
 There are a multitude of ways to secure an web app - not exposing it to the Internet is a good start, and reverse proxies tied in with auth providers can provide strong authentication before a user is allowed to access the application in the first place.

 To its credit, the Dashy docs [recommend several good options](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/docs/authentication.md#alternative-authentication-methods) for securing a Dashy instance.
-Unfortunately, their buried under "Alternative Authentication Methods" on the Authentication documentation page.
+Unfortunately, they're buried under "Alternative Authentication Methods" on the Authentication documentation page.

 Indeed, digging further into Dashy's documentation reveals a wealth of knowledge on securing a Dashy deployment.
 The app management page has [an extensive section](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/docs/management.md#container-security) on securing a containerized Dashy deployment.
 The privacy and security page has a [section](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/docs/privacy.md#security-features) on the app's security features, and links to the primary author's excellent [Personal Security Checklist](https://github.com/Lissy93/personal-security-checklist).
 The care given to security in many parts of the app makes the paper-thin authentication an anachronism.